mjtimblin/Cacophony/README.md

 - Jarrett S.
 - Michael T.
 - Joey V.

+Contributions are currently only accepted from the above list.
+Once we are finished with this course, community contributions will be accepted.

 ### Description
 Cacophony is a simple messaging application with key differences to current messaging client on the market.
 For example, cacophony offers the advantage of being able to be used through a local connection, instead of being constantly online.